Posted Aug 5, 2021 at 10:55. Revised Oct 21, 2021 at 08:59.

 Detecting the RF

 In concept, there is a simple instrument design that could detect invasive RF energy over a broad spectrum and would not be overly complicated to build.
-For example, two small beakers containing medical saline solution, just salt, and water, could simulate brain fluid and detect disruptive RF energy.
+For example, two small beakers containing medical saline solution, salt dissolved in water, could simulate brain fluid and detect disruptive RF energy.

 The presence of disruptive RF would raise the temperature of the saline solution, induce electric currents in it, or both.
-RF energy that could increase the temperature of an unshielded beaker of simulated brain fluid would also raise the temperature of actual brain fluids and/or induce disruptive electrical and magnetic effects in the brain.
+RF energy that could increase the temperature of an unshielded beaker of simulated brain fluid would also raise the temperature of actual brain fluids by inducing disruptive electrical and magnetic effects in the brain.

 Magnetic brain disruption

-Another possibility is the bad actors are inducing severe magnetic disruptions in the brain.
-We know that an MRI machine works by creating magnetic disturbances in the brain.
-Doing this with low enough power and for short enough durations that no ongoing brain disruption occurs.
-What extreme magnetic disruptions might occur needs exploration.
+Another possibility is the bad actors are inducing severe magnetic brain disruptions.
+We know that a medical MRI machine works by creating low-level magnetic disturbances that are harmless in the brain.
+Doing this with low power for short durations does not involve ongoing brain disruption.
+What extreme and longer-term magnetic brain disruptions might do needs further exploration.

 Faraday cages for diplomats